-Holden is incredibly bothered by the "fuck you" signs he sees on walls.
-He's even more bothered by the locations in which he finds them – on the wall at Phoebe's school and in the once-sacred tomb in the museum.
-These are places that remind him of his own childhood, that would made him feel secure and comfortable and – dare we say it – happy?
-Yet in Holden's world, this isn't possible; everything has been corrupted by vulgarities.
+Holden may use words like “bastard” and “ass,” but he has to draw the line somewhere—and he draws that line at writing "fuck you" on the walls of elementary schools and museum tombs.
+These places particularly bother him, because they remind him of his own relatively comfortable and happy childhood.
+In Holden's world, everything has been corrupted by vulgarities.
 Even his own death, he says, couldn't be sacred or peaceful, since someone would probably write a "fuck you" on his very tombstone.

-The most interesting thing is that it's more likely that a student at the school vandalized the wall.
-Holden, of course, either can’t or chooses not to see this; in his world, children are innocent and adults corrupt.
-While this keeps everything nice and simple in Holden's mind, it also makes it impossible for him to really understand sexuality and the process of growing-up.
-While he does come to the realization that trying to rub out all the "fuck you"s in the world would be an impossible task (as there are just too many), he doesn't make the important connection that it would be futile anyway.
-Children will grow up and experience sex, whether he likes it or not.
+Hate to break it to you, Holden, but it's way more likely that a student at the school vandalized the wall.
+But Holden can’t see that.
+In his world, children are innocent and adults corrupt.
+While this keeps everything nice and simple in Holden's mind, it also makes it impossible for him to really understand the process of growing-up.
+While he does realize that trying to rub out all the "fuck you"s in the world would be impossible (“you couldn’t rub out even half the ‘Fuck You’ signs in the world” [25.18]), he doesn't make the important connection that it would be futile anyway.
+Kids grow up—and sometimes they even write “fuck you” when they’re still in elementary school.